How These SMBs Scaled Without Adding Headcount — and How To Copy Them

 The waves of volatility that 2025 brought are likely to continue through 2026.
 But the heading that these SMBs have shown isn’t to brace for impact; it’s to move with the current and gain momentum.

-What’s more, you can find your ideal freelancers fast with Upwork Business Plus.
+What’s more, you can find your ideal freelancers quickly with Upwork Business Plus.
 As a member, you get:

 - Curated talent.
-Get hand-vetted short lists from talent specialists in 2 days.
+Get hand-vetted short lists from talent specialists in two days.

 - Team-friendly tools.
 Share notes and make hiring decisions together.